-The easiest way to implement a simple CRM and sales tracking app into your small business is to choose an app that is intuitive and powerful like Base.
+The easiest way to implement a simple CRM and sales tracking app into your small business is to choose an app that is intuitive and powerful.
+Start your vendor comparison with a search regarding Capsule vs Salesforce, or Base.

 Are you worried you’ll have trouble implementing simple CRM and sales pipeline tracking software in your small business?